10 PowerPoint Tips for Preparing a Professional Presentation

 Remember that your slides are only there to support, not to replace your talk!
-You’ll want to tell a story, describe your data or explain circumstances, and only provide keywords through your slides.
-If you read your slides and if you do it slow and badly, the audience will feel ashamed for you.
+You want to tell a story, describe your data or explain circumstances, and only give keys through your slides.
+If you read your slides and if you do it poorly, the audience will feel ashamed for you.
 Worse, they’ll stop listening and dive into their smartphones instead.

 6. Take Home Message

 Images are key elements of every presentation.
-Your audience has ears and eyes – they’ll want to see what you’re talking about, and a good visual cue will help them to understand your message much better.
+Your audience has ears and eyes, they want to see what you’re talking about, and a good visual cue will help them understand your message much better.

 7. Add Images

-- Have more images in your slides than text.
+Have more images in your slides than text.
 Visuals are your friends.
 They can illustrate your points and support your message.

 But do not use images to decorate!
 That’s a poor use of visuals because it’s just a distraction.

-- Images can reinforce or complement your message.
+Images can reinforce or complement your message.
 So use images to visualize or explain your story.

 PowerPoint Animations and Media

-In animations, there is a fine line between a comic or professional impression.
-However, animations can be rather powerful tools to visualize and explain complicated matters.
-A good animation can not only improve understanding, but can also make the message stick with your audience.
+In animations, there is a fine line between a comic and a professional impression.
+But animations can be powerful tools to visualize and explain complicated matters.
+A good animation can not only improve understanding, it can also make the message stick with your audience.

 8. Don’t Be Silly

-- Use animations to draw attention, for example to your Take Home Message.
+- To draw attention, for example to your Take Home Message.

 Target Your Presentation Content

-Your target i.e. your audience, defines the content of your presentation.
-For example, you won’t be able to teach school kids about the complicated matters of economy.
-However, you may be able to explain what economy is in the first place and why it is important.
+Your target, i.e. your audience, defines the content of your presentation.
+For example, you cannot teach school kids about the complicated matters of economy, but you may be able to explain to them what economy is in the first place and why it is important.

 9. Keep Your Audience in Mind

 - What does my audience know?

-- What do you need to tell them?
+- What do I need to tell them?